jkool702/forkrun/ring_loadables/frun.nob64.bash.txt

                           - Realtime (-u) mode: Provides "At-Least-Once" semantics.
 Resuming may result in a few duplicate lines at the failure boundary.
   --checkpoint-file <f> : Specify a custom filename for the checkpoint file written on failure.
 (Default: .forkrun_resume)

+### UNSETTING FLAGS
+  +U, +s, +N, +i, +I, +E, +X, +v, --no-stats : disables the corresponding flag listed above, restoring default behavior.
+If both +flag and -flag are used, the last one passed is used.

 ### ENVIRONMENT VARS

-- FORKRUN_RETRY_LIMIT   : Controls how many times a batch will be retried before it is declared poisoned.
+  FORKRUN_RETRY_LIMIT   : Controls how many times a batch will be retried before it is declared poisoned.
 0 means declared poisoned after the 1st failure.
 A negative value means it will never be declared poisoned (and could retry indefinitely).
 Default is 3.

-- FORKRUN_EXTRA_FUNCS   : Use this to specify required sub-functions to pass into frun's environment.
+  FORKRUN_EXTRA_FUNCS   : Use this to specify required sub-functions to pass into frun's environment.
-  - EXAMPLE: `hh() { echo "$@"; }; gg() { hh "$@"; }; ff() { gg "$@"; };`.
+      EXAMPLE: `hh() { echo "$@"; }; gg() { hh "$@"; }; ff() { gg "$@"; };`.
 If you call `frun ff <inputs` the definition for `ff` will automatically be available to `frun` but the definitions for `gg` and `hh` will not be.
 Instead, call `FORKRUN_REQ_FUNCS='gg hh' frun ff <inputs`.

-- FORKRUN_EXTRA_VARS    : Use this to specify (environment) variables to pass into frun's environment
+  FORKRUN_EXTRA_VARS    : Use this to specify (environment) variables to pass into frun's environment
-  - EXAMPLE: If your code depends on variable X and X is only defined in your current shell session (and not in the code you are running) then you need to call `frun` via `FORKRUN_EXTRA_VARS='X' frun ...`
+      EXAMPLE: If your code depends on variable X and X is only defined in your current shell session (and not in the code you are running) then you need to call `frun` via `FORKRUN_EXTRA_VARS='X' frun ...`

-- FORKRUN_EXTRA_SETUP   : Use this to specify raw commands that need to be run in frun's environment during setup
+  FORKRUN_EXTRA_SETUP   : Use this to specify raw commands that need to be run in frun's environment during setup
-  - EXAMPLE: If you are running frun with a custom loadable builtin, then you would enable it via `FORKRUN_EXTRA_SETUP='enable -f "/path/to/custom_loadable.so" custom_loadable'`
+      EXAMPLE: If you are running frun with a custom loadable builtin, then you would enable it via `FORKRUN_EXTRA_SETUP='enable -f "/path/to/custom_loadable.so" custom_loadable'`

 EOF
                 ;;